flightlessphotos/flightlessphotos.github.io/pages/sports-climbing.md

 Far from being a bystander or a liability, I know what is going on.
 Not only can I take care of myself at a crag, on the wall, or in the back country, I can work as a member of your team.
 I have technical rope skills, up-to-date wilderness first aid training, and have learned many lessons "the hard way" over the years.
-Although I have plenty of practical experience with what "inheriently dangerous" actually means, I have learned to be a very calculated risk taker.
+Although I have plenty of practical experience with what "inherently dangerous" actually means, I have learned to be a very calculated risk taker.
-I will make sure we all come back, and with plenty of photos worth braging about.
+I will make sure we all come back, and with plenty of photos worth bragging about.
 <br/>&nbsp;<br/>
 <div class="button-wrapper">
  <a class="button button-white" href="{{ site.github.url }}/booking">Book Now</a>